oroinc/documentation/user/storefront/account/rfq/registered.rst

 Create an RFQ in the Storefront
 ===============================

-There are a few ways to create RFQs if you are have registered and signed into the storefront.
+There are a few ways to create RFQs if you are have registered and logged into the storefront.

 On the All Requests for Quote Page
 ----------------------------------

-1. Navigate to **Account** in the :ref:`user menu <frontstore-guide--navigation-user-menu>`.
+1. Navigate to the :ref:`user menu <frontstore-guide--navigation-user-menu>`.
-2. Click **Request for Quote** in the menu on the left.
+2. Click **Request for Quote** in the dropdown.
 3. Click **+New Quote** on the right of the page.

    .. image:: /user/img/storefront/rfq/CreateRFQ1.png